Database Model Usage (Laravel Style)

-webman is a high-performance PHP framework based on workerman.
 The webman model is based on Eloquent ORM.
-Each database table has a corresponding "model" to interact with the table.
-You can use the model to query data from a table and insert new records into the table.
+Each database table has a corresponding "model" used to interact with that table.
+You can use the model to query the data in the table and insert new records into the table.

-Before getting started, make sure to configure the database connection in config/database.php.
+Before starting, please ensure that the database connection is configured in config/database.php.

 <?php